Barclays to create 2,500 jobs at new Glasgow base

 The bank said the campus, located on the banks of the River Clyde, will play “a pivotal role in the execution of Barclays’ long-term strategic priorities” and will be one of a small number of key global sites.

-It is expected that, once completed, it will be able to accommodate up to 2,500 additional roles, doubling Barclays’ current workforce in Scotland and making the bank one of Glasgow’s biggest commercial employers.
+It is expected that, once completed, it will be able to accommodate up to 2,500 additional staff, making the bank one of Glasgow’s biggest commercial employers.

+The bank’s existing Scottish operations are expected to start transferring to the new campus from 2021.

 Scottish Enterprise has provided £12.75 million of grant funding for the project.

-The funding agreement requires at least 42% of new jobs to be high value, and at least 341 will be for disadvantaged workers or those who have a disability.
+The funding agreement requires at least 42 per cent of new jobs to be high value, and at least 341 will be for disadvantaged workers or those who have a disability.

 Ms Sturgeon said: “This is a project that will be transformational for Glasgow, creating up to 2,500 new jobs in the heart of the city.

-“This new campus at Buchanan Wharf is a flagship project for the bank, which builds on Barclays’ long history in Scotland and clearly demonstrates our commitment to supporting the UK economy.

-“This is a fantastic opportunity to deepen our close ties with local communities and academic institutions to attract and retain the very best talent.
-It will be somewhere that our colleagues are incredibly proud to work.”
+“This is a fantastic opportunity to deepen our close ties with local communities and academic institutions to attract and retain the very best talent.”